 Practical Guidelines for Accessibility

-- Use header tags in text (optimally, use CSS for consistency throughout).
-Move consecutively from one heading level to the next (without skipping).
+- Make use of text headers (optimally, use CSS for consistency throughout).
+Proceed in a linear fashion from one set of headings to the next (without skipping).

-- Reference shapes to help guide users (e.g., “Click the square button”).
+- Use icons and geometric references to direct users (e.g., “Click the square button”).

 - Think about the experience of people who use screen readers when filling out forms.
 Tags are used to describe fields and provide labels for users of screen readers.
 Put some visual order into the tabs.
 Give each field either a required or optional role according to the ARIA guidelines (know how to use ARIA).
 The use of asterisks should be avoided.